Skip to Content

 Weekly blog featuring objects from our collection.

 Understand when, why, and how horses shaped human history by studying horse equipment and ancient animal bones.
-ES

 Take an interactive 3D tour of Paleontology Hall with educational videos, photos, and information panels.
-ES

 Algae are a large and diverse group of aquatic organisms that are photosynthetic.
 Learn more through the art of 2020 Phycology students.